yravula/linux-shell/README.md

 8. Awk

-# list to be covered
+# listed topics need to be covered in a week